XDGFX/rotaprint/README.md

 ## General Operation

-The standard operation using default settings for the TDCA rotary printer is as follows:
+The standard operation using default settings for the rotaprinter is as follows:

 1. A print program is loaded into the printer software through the UI.
 2. Settings such as number of parts in the batch, and part radius are configured.